syncfusion-content/javascript-docs/js/Grid/Editing.md

 }
 {% endhighlight %}

-The deleted record primary key value is bound to the “key” parameter.
+The deleted record primary key value is bound to the "key" parameter.
 Please refer the below image.

 ![](Editing_images/Editing_img23.png)